capnm/go_rpi/README.md

 # Gotchas
-'error: failed to add service - already in use?' or some EGL error message:
+You get 'error: failed to add service - already in use?' or some other weird EGL error message:

 	edit /boot/config.txt and make sure that the minimum video ram size (gpu_mem=64) is 64mb